Product Designer

 Responsibilities

-• Product knowledge: Have working knowledge of the group(s) you are assigned.
+- Product knowledge: Have working knowledge of your group.

-• Research: Conduct solution validation with guidance from your Product Design Manager and incorporate insights into design decisions to fulfill user and business needs.
+- Research: Conduct solution validation and incorporate insights into design decisions to fulfill user and business needs.

-• Design system: Actively contribute to the Pajamas Design System by keeping design components available and up to date in prototyping tools, ensuring that reusable components fit visually and functionally together.
+- Design system: Actively contribute to the Pajamas Design System by keeping design components available and up to date in design and prototyping tools, and ensuring that components fit together visually and functionally.

-• UX debt: Understand UX debt and make recommendations for its resolution with the help from a Senior or Staff Product Designer or your Product Design Manager.
+- Deferred UX: Understand Deferred UX and make recommendations for its resolution with the help from a senior or staff product designer or your product design manager.

 Senior Product Designer